rkalis/truffle-plugin-verify/README.md

 truffle run verify SimpleStorage --network rinkeby
 ```

-### Usage with Binance Smart Chain, Huobi ECO Chain and Fantom
+### Usage with Polygon, Binance Smart Chain, Huobi ECO Chain and Fantom
-These instructions were written for verification on Etherscan for Ethereum mainnet and testnets, but it also works for verification on BscScan, HecoInfo and FtmScan.
-To verify your contracts on these chains make sure that your `truffle-config.js` file contains a network config for BSC, HECO or FTM using the correct `network_id` (56 for BSC mainnet, 97 for BSC testnet, 128 for HECO mainnet, 250 for FTM, 256 for HECO testnet).
+These instructions were written for verification on Etherscan for Ethereum mainnet and testnets, but it also works for verification on PolygonScan, BscScan, HecoInfo and FtmScan.
+To verify your contracts on these chains make sure that your `truffle-config.js` file contains a network config for Polygon, BSC, HECO or FTM using the correct `network_id` (56 for BSC mainnet, 97 for BSC testnet, 128 for HECO mainnet, 137 for Polygon, 250 for FTM, 256 for HECO testnet).

-Also make sure that you request an API key from either [BscScan](https://bscscan.com), [HecoInfo](https://hecoinfo.com) or [FtmScan](https://ftmscan.com) and add this key to your `truffle-config.js` file.
+Also make sure that you request an API key from [PolygonScan](https://polygonscan.com), [BscScan](https://bscscan.com), [HecoInfo](https://hecoinfo.com) or [FtmScan](https://ftmscan.com) and add this key to your `truffle-config.js` file.
 If you want to verify your contracts on multiple chains, please provide separate API keys.
 If you take those steps, all other usage is exactly the same.

 ```js
 module.exports = {